Israeli Women’s Postdoctoral Award

 Shirly Geffen, 2020 Awardee

-Shirly Geffen is a Junior Professor at the WWU Münster.
-She earned her PhD in mathematics through a joint program between Ben-Gurion University in Israel and WWU Münster in Germany.
+Shirly Geffen is a W2 Professor at Münster Universität.
+She earned her PhD in mathematics through a joint program between Ben-Gurion University in Israel and Münster Universität in Germany.
 Following the completion of her PhD, she started a postdoctoral position at the KU Leuven in Belgium.
-After one year in Belgium, Shirly was accepted into her current role at the WWU Münster.
+After one year in Belgium, Shirly was accepted into her current role at Münster Universität.
 Shirly works in Operator Algebras and is interested in the connections between the properties of the dynamical system and its attached C-algebra.

 Michal Friedman, 2021 Awardee

-Michal Friedman is a postdoctoral researcher at the Systems Group of ETH, working with Prof. Gustavo Alonso.
-Her research interests are broad and include systems, concurrent computing, and programming languages.
-She focuses on understanding the factors affecting different hardware components and developing optimized solutions that take these factors into account.
-In particular, she is interested in designing general solutions for running concurrent programs on emerging hardware platforms.
+Michal Friedman is a postdoctoral researcher at the Systems Group at the department of computer science of ETH Zurich, working with Prof. Gustavo Alonso.
+Her research interests are broad and include systems, concurrent computing, programming languages, and sustainable computing.
 She obtained a Ph.D. in Computer Science at the Technion, advised by Prof. Erez Petrank, and was generously supported by the Azrieli Foundation Fellowship.
-In her Ph.D. thesis, she focused on developing concurrent data structures for non-volatile memories.
+During her Ph.D she developed concurrent data structures for non-volatile memories.
 She completed her BSc summa cum laude at the Computer Science Department at the Technion.
+Her research focuses on designing system fundamentals, across software and hardware, to improve the performance and efficiency while guaranteeing correctness of next-generation computing platforms and emerging applications.

 Award Recipients